Māori electorates: Organisation

 Māori electoral boundaries are superimposed over the electoral boundaries used for general electorates; thus every part of New Zealand simultaneously belongs both in a general seat and in a Māori seat.
 Shortly after each census all registered Māori electors have the opportunity to choose whether they are included on the Māori or general electorate rolls.
-From 31 March 2023, Māori electors will be able to change rolls at any time, except in the three months preceding a general or local election or after a notice of vacancy is issued for a by-election.
+Since 31 March 2023, Māori electors have been able to change rolls at any time, except in the three months preceding a general or local election or after a notice of vacancy is issued for a by-election.
 Each five-yearly census and Māori Electoral Option determines the number of Māori electorates for the next one or two elections.